The first time I used he/him pronouns for myself was on a bus with a random stranger.

 I opened my eyes, sat up in bed, and took a deep breath.
 The feeling of strangeness had yet to subside, but the panic was receding, leaving in its place a sense of lightness.

 I don’t like doing stuff like this in a half-assed manner, so when I came out, I came out.
 I started using he/him pronouns in the workplace.
-I called my mom and came out to her a second time (as Calm Me predicted, she already knew, and she was chill about it).
 Whenever someone close to me messed up, I politely corrected them.

 Switching pronouns hasn’t been without its challenges.
-Some people did react weirdly, and I did have to field a lot of questions about the discrepancy between my appearance and pronouns from coworkers and acquaintances (my close friends already knew what was up).
-It wasn’t nearly as uncomfortable as I thought it’d be, and every time someone used he/him pronouns to refer to me, it felt like Christmas and my birthday had come at the same time.
+Some people did react weirdly, and I did have to field a lot of questions about the discrepancy between my appearance and pronouns from coworkers and acquaintances.
+It wasn’t nearly as uncomfortable as I thought it’d be, though, and every time someone used he/him pronouns to refer to me, it felt like Christmas and my birthday had come at the same time.

 I realized that I’d become used to being disappointed in my daily life — I thought that, given my circumstances and the way I liked to present, using he/him pronouns was at best a hopeless fantasy and at worst a burden to everyone around me and a complete insult to trans people.
 The acceptance and reactions of people around me since I’ve made the switch have made me realize that human beings are more adaptable than I’d previously given them credit for.
 Sure, people fuck up, but they’re quick to correct themselves and they make serious efforts, and it makes me happier than I could’ve thought possible.

-Of course, I still appear as a “she/her” to the people who don’t know me in real life or don’t read my blog — also known as “the majority of the world’s population.”
+Of course, I still appear as a “she/her” to the majority of the world’s population.
 They don’t know, and I can’t blame them for assuming, since it’s true that the majority of the population uses pronouns that match their outward presentation.

 It’s a temporary solution, but I have essentially trained myself to not get offended when random strangers misgender me or call me “miss” or “ma’am”.
 I tell myself that it’s my outward presentation they’re addressing, not me as a person.
 If it’s someone I’m going to be having multiple interactions with, I say something, but otherwise, I leave it be.